fastrgv/Reliquarium/README.md

 ------------------------------------------------------------

-One way to start the game is to open a [command-line] console, navigate to the installation directory, and at the command line type "reliquarium_gnu" or "reliquarium_osx".
+One way to start the game is to open a [command-line] console, navigate to the installation directory, and at the command line type "reliquarium" or "reliquarium_osx" on a Mac.

-In Linux, you may also double click the icon for reliquarium_gnu in the file manager.
+In Linux, you may also double click the icon for reliquarium in the file manager.

 For Mac users, there is now a Mac bundle (named "reliquarium.app") that acts like a real Mac app.
 You can put it into your personal Applications directory with the command "cp -r reliquarium.app ~/Applications".
 You can navigate to the installation directory in Finder and click the reliquarium.app icon named "Reliquarium".